Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 7. Database analyst

 Overview: Similar to network architects, database administrators or analysts create and organize systems to store sensitive company data.
 This could be financial information, customer shipping records, credit card numbers, and so on.
 They also make sure that the database is available to authorized users and troubleshoot issues with the database.
-This role is projected to grow by 8% between 2020-2030.
+This role is projected to grow by 8% from 2022 to 2032.

 Job requirements: According to BLS, database administrators and analysts typically need a bachelor’s degree in a related field like data science or computer science.
 However, employers may prefer to hire candidates with a master’s degree.